jeffreysorgen/golf-club-sensors/implementation.md

 - While the golf club in the Ready position, all the readings are streaming through (acc readings for now)
 - Swinging the club around won't put it into that Resting state unless it registers that particular state of inertia below _-0.85_.
   - While there may be a risk of hitting that threshold while the club is in play, some cursory testing shows that it's possible the risk is low and `(y<-0.85)` doesn't happen or it doesn't hit the delay for some reason.
-- Before moving forward to **BLE** section, it's important that the Sketch has been created 100% as planned, the code documented, and the resulting Serial Monitor screen shown as an example. (done)

 # [NEXT STEPS -->](activity.md)
 ### Implementing BLE